 Order number A1852 was for the second batch of 20 and was placed on 23rd.
 December 1941.
-The vans were built at Ashford Works, Kent and completed/released to traffic on 25th.
-March 1942.
-As the vans were "privately" owned, they were registered with SR (1942), this one being No.1032.
-Its original painted number was WD11037.
+The vans were built at Ashford Works, Kent and completed/released to traffic on 25 March 1942.
+As the vans were "privately" owned, they were registered with SR (1942), this one being No. 1032.
+Its original painted number was reported as WD11037.

 Some vans saw service abroad, particularly in North Africa.
 Others seem to have worked only within ordnance and supply depots at home.
-The early history of this van is at present unknown, but in May 1949, it (together with WD11029) was acquired from the MoS (Lot No.1599) for service with British Railways.
+The early history of this van is at present unknown, but in May 1949, it (together with WD11029) was acquired from the MoS (Lot No. 1599) for service with British Railways.
 It was given London Midland Region number M360328 (WD11029 was given M360327).
-Its length of duty is unknown but at some point, it was returned to the WD.
+Its length of duty is unknown, but at some point it must have returned to the WD.

 Over succeeding years, the WD became the MoD and the Army took over responsibility for all MoD rail operations.
 Our van ended up as ARMY 49018.
 It was purchased from RAF Chilmark near Salisbury, Wiltshire by Tom Simcock and Martin Skrzetuszewski in August 1991 and was delivered to Bluebell Railway by road.